7 Steps to Successful Website Redevelopment

 Data from Google Search Console also allows you to check that the site continues to work correctly, as it identifies web crawl errors that can then be fixed.

 The aim of search engines is to ultimately deliver the best result to the user; one that will provide them with the content most relevant to their search query.

-To give your site the best chance of being returned high in SERPS (Search Engine Results Page) it is important to continue adding fresh, new, relevant content to your site that will appeal to your target audience.
+To give your site the best chance of being returned high in SERPS (Search Engine Results Page) it's important to continue adding fresh, new, relevant content to your site that will appeal to your target audience.
 This can be in the form of case studies, news items, articles, new pages etc.

 There are always new techniques and trends, or search engine algorithms, that can help to improve your site, so it’s important to be aware of these and implement those that could have a positive effect.

-Redeveloping a website can be a daunting task, but when you follow best practice, and engage professionals to help you through the process, it can be achieved and ultimately deliver you a more effective website for your business.
+Redeveloping a website can be a daunting task, but when you follow best practice and engage professionals to help you through the process, it can be achieved and ultimately deliver you a more effective website for your business.

 You can contact our experienced web development team for advice on next steps, or look through our latest client projects for inspiration.